 Not to be outdone, Reliance Industries head Mukesh Ambani has also made it clear that Jio’s ecommerce app will also have a host of features at launch besides shopping, and according to multiple reports, it will literally be called “Super App”

 Classifieds listing apps like Quikr, Olx and the JustDial — with its mega ad budget — are also diversifying into payments, jobs, and video content.
 Truecaller has mobile payments and micro loans while India’s most-used chat service WhatsApp is negotiating with the authorities to relaunch its payments arm.
-It’s already allowing businesses to reach customers on

 “I think 4-5 apps have the best chances of becoming super apps of India: Paytm, WhatsApp, Ola and Swiggy.
 They have recurring use cases,” Rajesh Sawhney, CEO and cofounder of InnerChef, a foodtech platform, and GSF Ventures told Inc42.